Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_23.md

 + romantic relationship: carry all the weight of religion, tradition, philosophy, history
     + unreachable expectations
 + no wisdom tradition, system of psychotechs, guides for transformative experiences
-+ --> left with the words/images/promises only, no practices, institutions
++ left with the words/images/promises only
++ but: no practices, institutions
     + spiritual junk-food: tasty, but not nutritious
     + --> French revolution, Napoleon wars (re-structuring the world)
 + Romanticism fails: